harness-apps/instruqt-drone-ci-101/02-getting-started-with-drone-ci/assignment.md

 drone --version
 ```

-The command should show an output like `v1.6.2`.
+The command should show an output like `drone version 1.6.2`.

 Ensure Environment
 ==================